Deep learning for single cell image segmentation

 Install with Docker

-There are also docker containers with GPU support available from DockerHub. run one of our existing images from Docker Hub.
-To run the library locally on a GPU, you will need to make sure the latest version of nvidia-docker and CUDA are installed.
-Alternatively, Google Cloud Platform (GCP) offers prebuilt virtual machines preinstalled with Cuda, Docker, and the NVIDIA Container Toolkit.
+There are also docker containers with GPU support available on DockerHub.
+To run the library locally on a GPU, make sure you have CUDA and Docker v19.03 or later installed.
+For prior Docker versions, use nvidia-docker.
+Alternatively, Google Cloud Platform (GCP) offers prebuilt virtual machines preinstalled with CUDA, Docker, and the NVIDIA Container Toolkit.

 deepcell-tf installed and start a jupyter session using the default port 8888.
 This command also mounts a data folder (

-$PWD/scripts) to the docker container so it can access data and Juyter notebooks stored on the host workstation.
-For any saved data or models to persist once the container is shut down, or be accessible outside of the container in general, it must be saved in these mounted directories.
+$PWD/notebooks) to the docker container so it can access data and Juyter notebooks stored on the host workstation.
+Data and models must be saved in these mounted directories to persist them outside of the running container.
 The default port can be changed to any non-reserved port by updating

 -p 8888:8888 to, e.g.,